Sarawakian cuisine: Ingredients

 Sarawak cuisine uses rice as a staple.
 It is most often steamed and always served with meat, fish and vegetable dishes.
-Rice is often enjoyed with the sauce or broth from the main dishes.
+Rice is often eaten with the sauce or broth from the main dishes.
 Bario rice is a famous rice in Sarawak, which is named after the Sarawakian highlands where it is cultivated.
 It is regarded by the natives as the best and finest rice from the highlands of Sarawak.
 The rice, as per the natives, is known to be eaten only by the longhouse chief on special occasions although it is now available in Sarawak restaurants.
 In Sarawak, rice is often fried.
 Nasi aruk is a traditional Sarawakian Malay nasi goring or fried rice.
 Unlike common nasi goreng, nasi aruk does not use any oil to fry the rice.
 The rice must be fried for longer (compared to frying rice for nasi goreng) for the smokey/slightly burnt taste to absorb into the rice.
 Sago or sagu is the traditional staple food of the Melanau people in Sarawak.
 The bud of the sago palm is cooked as a traditional dish in Sarawak.
 The bud is sliced or cut up and often stewed with coconut milk and dried anchovies with spices.
 Linut or sago porridge is made by pouring boiling water into a bowl of sago starch.
 Normally linut will be served together with the sambal belacan and other side dishes.
 The texture is very gooey and sticky and mostly eaten with a wooden fork.
 Tebaloi is a Sarawak sweet cracker made from sago starch, egg, coconut and sugar, flattened until thin and roasted until crisp.
 Tetubei is another sago dish in Sarawak.
 It is a traditional Melanau food made from sago starch.